emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does have continue watching. ✔️
 1. Gives recommendations on "more info" but could use more in terms of sorting / discoverability. ⚠️
 1. Site does have 4K content (videasy only). ⚠️
 1. Site looks good + works well on mobile. ✔️

 ***
+## uira.live
+### Score: 21/24
+1. Streams load very fast. ✔️
+1. Content is in 1080p and can be changed lower. ✔️
+1. Finds both new and old content consistently. ✔️
+1. Has 11 servers on custom + 5 more, and custom auto-switches if one fails. ✔️
+1. Site does have episode auto-next. ✔️
+1. UI is nice, feels modern, search shows results as you type. ✔️
+1. Has built in subs on most sources. ✔️
+1. It has movies, shows and anime. ✔️
+1. Site does have watchlists when you login. ✔️
+1. Site has decent sorting but is otherwise lacking in terms of content discoverability. ⚠️
+1. Site does not have 4K content. ❌
+1. Site looks good + works well on mobile. ✔️

+***